mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 wtimeout exceeded!
 ```

-Remember, the timeout error does not mean that the write failed.
+Remember, the *timeout error does not mean that the write failed*.
 We can see here that the primary and at least one secondary did acknowledge.

-But because we timed out waiting for the requested write concern, as far as the application is concerned, it did not receive the level of guarantee it requested.

-Generally, setting a W of majority is a nice middle ground between fast writes and durability guarantees.
+But because we *timed out waiting for the requested write concern*, as far as the application is concerned, it did not receive the level of guarantee it requested.
+Generally, setting a *W of majority is a nice middle ground between fast writes and durability guarantees*.

-To recap, write concern allows your applications to request a certain number of acknowledgments for a write operation for the MongoDB cluster.

-These acknowledgments represent increasing durability guarantees for a given write operations.

-Write concern comes with a trade off of write speed.

-The higher guarantee you need that a right is durable, the more time the overall write operation requires to complete.
+To recap, *write concern* allows your applications to request a certain *number of acknowledgments for a write operation for the MongoDB cluster*.
+These *acknowledgments* represent increasing *durability guarantees for a given write operations.
+Write concern comes with a trade off of write speed*.
+The *higher guarantee* you need that a right is durable, the *more time the overall write operation requires to complete*.

-MongoDB supports a write concern on all deployment types.

-That means standalone, replica sets, and sharded clusters all support write concern.
+*MongoDB supports a write concern* on all deployment types.
+That means *standalone, replica sets, and sharded clusters all support write concern*.